Drifter-Supremo/mindful-inkwell-journal/README.md

 Two main integration points for AI:

 1. **Voice-to-Text Transcription**:
-   - When a voice recording is completed, send the audio file to your backend
+   - When a voice recording is completed, the audio file is sent to OpenAI's API
-   - Process with a speech-to-text AI model
+   - OpenAI's GPT-4o-mini model transcribes the audio to text
-   - Return the transcribed text to populate the journal entry
+   - The transcribed text populates the journal entry

 2. **Poem Generation**:
-   - When a journal entry is saved (either text or transcribed voice), send the content to your backend
+   - When a journal entry is saved, the content is sent to the `/api/generate-poem` endpoint
-   - Process with your poem-generation AI model
+   - The Express server forwards the request to DeepSeek's API with the system prompt for Gorlea (the AI poet)
+   - DeepSeek generates a poem based on the journal entry
-   - Return the generated poem to be displayed alongside the journal entry
+   - The poem is returned and displayed alongside the journal entry

 ### Data Persistence